 On the baking pans.
 I wish I could have had pictures of the caramel forming and me pouring the liquid lava caramel on the popcorn and stirring it all together before the caramel hardened, but it really is a frantic 45 seconds.
 You’ll see what I mean.

-The finished product.
-It certainly didn’t last too long, even with some stuff competition from THREE different mac-and-cheeses.
+The finished product which we brought to a friends’ potluck.
+It didn’t last long, even with some stuff competition from THREE different mac-and-cheeses.

 Southern Comfort Caramel Corn